8 Opportunities For Accredited Investors

 Real estate investment trusts, or REITs for short, are trust companies that pool funds together to invest in a wide range of profitable property and real estate holdings.

-For instance, they could have equity in many properties, including apartment complexes, warehouses, shops, medical facilities, or other commercial properties.
+They could have equity in many properties, including apartment complexes, warehouses, shops, medical facilities, or other commercial properties.

 With REITs, accredited investors can participate in a wide range of real estate holdings and earn income through them without necessarily having to concern themselves with the hassle of day-to-day property management and administration.